-Salzburg Research analyses and compares different narrowband technologies, prepares a test and measurement framework, and develops guidelines for innovative narrowband applications.
+Salzburg Research analysed and compared different narrowband technologies, prepared a test and measurement framework, and developed guidelines for innovative narrowband applications.

 Smart Grid, Smart Home, Smart City and Industry 4.0 need a lot of sensor data.
 However, the sensors, which collect this data, are often at locations, which are hard to reach with cables and cable installation is usually expensive.
 Connecting the Sensors with wireless technologies allows fast and easy use of the sensors.
 Therefore, the wireless transmission of sensor values provides enormous advantages.